doehm/cropcircles/README.md

 `reactable`, etc. There are a few ways to do this, but this package intends to make it as simplified as possible.

+## Release notes

+Version 0.2.4 has changed the function naming convention to `crop_*`.
+The old functions are still available and work the same way but will be deprecated at some stage.
+You are encouraged to use `crop_*` from now on.

 ## Installation

 From CRAN